A Fast Kernel-based Conditional Independence test with Application to Causal Discovery: Conclusion and Limitations

 \section{Conclusion and Limitations}

 Our paper introduced \textit{FastKCI}, which turns the cubic-time KCI into a more scalable and embarrassingly parallel procedure.
-The clustering approach in the conditioning set $Z$ via a MoE assumption is unbiased under mild conditions, while the per test cost falls roughly by a factor $1/V^2$.
+The clustering approach in the conditioning set $Z$ via a mixture of experts remains statistically valid under mild conditions, while the per test cost falls roughly by a factor $1/V^2$.
 Our experiments show that \textit{FastKCI} preserves KCI's Type-I and Type-II error across diverse settings and cuts wall-clock time for both CI and causal discovery dramatically as sample size grows.
+Particularly, we showed empirically how FastKCI can scale causal discovery by letting the number of components $V$ grow with sample size, even under violation of the MoE assumption.
+If $V$ grows such that average cluster size stays constant, FastKCI approaches linearity in $n$ in computation time.
 Thus, our method is a promising approach for scaling up CI testing.

-The main limitation is reliance on the Gaussian‑mixture assumption for partitioning, although is is a common assumption for multimodal settings, misleading clusters can hurt power, particularly under small $J$.
-Future work should include exploring alternative sample partitioning and importance weighting schemes in order to further refine efficiency of FastKCI.
+The main limitation is reliance on the Gaussian‑mixture assumption for partitioning, although it is a common assumption for multimodal settings and we showed FastKCIs robustness under its violation, misleading clusters can hurt power, particularly under small $J$.
+Further, our work does not address the issue of large conditioning set sizes $|Z|$, but it would be worth investigating a possible combination of our framwork with CI tests for large $|Z|$ (e.g., \citet{bellot2019}).
+Future work could also include exploring alternative sample partitioning and importance weighting schemes in order to further refine efficiency of FastKCI.